pdr3392/rentalx/README.md

 **FR**

-Should be allowed to register a new car;
+The application should be able to register a new car;
-Should be allowed to list all categories.
+The application should be able to list all categories.

 **BR**

-Should not be allowed to register a car with an already taken license plate;
+The application should not be able to register a car with an already taken license plate;
-Should not be allowed to change a registred car's license plate;
 A new car should be registred as an available car by default;
 Only administrator users should be allowed to register a new car.